 |

-Be aware that letters without diaciritcs are treated as different phonemes to letters with diacritics.
+Be aware that letters with diaciritcs are treated as different phonemes to letters without.
 Therefore,

 Input | Rule | Output |